VoltrexKeyva/string_toolkit.h/README.md

 # string_toolkit.h
 A simple C library containing tools to manipulate a C string.
 Inspired by [string-toolkit by VoltrexMaster](https://github.com/VoltrexMaster/string-toolkit).
 Everything is contained in the header file so you can just download it.

+All structs, functions, and macro names start with a `st_` prefix.

 ## Structs
 ### `st_str_arr`
 Represents an array of strings.